> Academic Catalog

 Final Official Transcript

-Admitted students must send final and official high school and/or college transcript(s) which must include cumulative GPA, graduation date, school official signature, and/or official school seal.
+Admitted students must send final and official high school and/or college transcript(s) which must include cumulative GPA, graduation date, type of diploma, school official signature, and/or official school seal.
 Transcript(s) must be originals, and they cannot be faxed to the Office of Admissions.
 Financial aid awards will be cancelled if final and official transcripts are not on file in the Office of Admissions.
-Deadlines for submission of transcripts are September 1st for Fall Semester and January 13th for Spring Semester.
+Deadlines for submission of transcripts are August 30th for Fall Semester and January 13th for Spring Semester.

 In order to get a course schedule for the semester before New Student Orientation (NSO), admitted students must first complete and send in the items below.
 Without receipt of these items, the Academic Advising Office cannot register courses.

 Some state Vocational Rehabilitation agencies require a copy of an admitted student's course schedule before they will provide VR services.
-If the VR agency requires it, then the admitted student must complete Placement Tests at a school with a Gallaudet-designated test proctor in March/April, schedule an individual visit to the Gallaudet campus to take the Placement Test before NSO, or make arrangements with the placement testing coordinator for off-site testing.
+If the VR agency requires it, then the admitted student must complete Placement Tests as soon as possible.

 Medical Records/Health Insurance